-Our absolutely favorite cheese-loving book!
+Our absolute favorite cheese-loving book!

 Behind every traditional type of cheese there is a fascinating story.
 By examining the role of the cheesemaker throughout world history and by understanding a few basic principles of cheese science and technology, we can see how different cheeses have been shaped by and tailored to their surrounding environment, as well as defined by their social and cultural context.
 Cheese and Culture endeavors to advance our appreciation of cheese origins by viewing human history through the eyes of a cheese scientist.